 Azure AD SSPR

-Note: These settings only apply for end users, admins are always enabled for self-service password reset.
+Note: These settings only apply for end users -- admin accounts are always enabled for self-service password reset and require two authentication methods by default.

 Self Service Password Reset Authentication Method